-23. A horse must willingly and safely go through the gate without delaying the horse show.
+21. A horse must willingly and safely go through the gate without delaying the horse show.
 Any horse exhibiting behavior that threatens the safety of the exhibitor and/or spectators may be excused or denied entry into the ring at the discretion of show management and/or the judge.

-24. All riders must ride astride.
+22. All riders must ride astride.

-25. No bandages or boots of any type are allowed in any class except where specified.
+23. No bandages or boots of any type are allowed in any class except where specified.

-26. Because the Pennsylvania 4-H Horse Program is diverse in both its divisions and in the breeds that compete, it is difficult to generate a complete list of acceptable bits.
+24. Because the Pennsylvania 4-H Horse Program is diverse in both its divisions and in the breeds that compete, it is difficult to generate a complete list of acceptable bits.
 If exhibitors have questions concerning a bit they wish to use, and that specific bit is not mentioned in these rules, then exhibitors should ask the show stewards and/or the judge if the bit is acceptable for that show.
-Exhibitors should have alternative bits available so that they can make a change if it is unacceptable for that show.
+Exhibitors should have alternative bits available so that they can make a change if it is determined by show officials that their preferred bit is unacceptable for that show.